 (3) Except as provided in subrule (2), an application made under subrule (1) does not stay the single judge’s decision or the CA matter unless the Court of Appeal orders otherwise.

+Note for this rule:

+This rule does not apply to a decision made by the Court of Appeal.

+[Rule 8 amended: SL 2022/60 r.
+8.]

 9. Dealing with the application

 (1) Part 5 Division 4 applies to and in respect of an application made under rule 8 as if the application were an appeal.